typicode/husky/README.md

 __👋 [Read husky 5 announcement and see what's new](https://dev.to/typicode/what-s-new-in-husky-5-32g5)__

+__Note: husky 5 is a major version with breaking changes.
+Upgrading from v4 to v5 requires additional steps, please see the docs.__

 ---

 You're viewing documentation for husky v5, which is free to use in Open Source projects ❤️ and in early access for Sponsors 🎁.